 3. Your credit history may determine your insurance premium

 In the State of Tennessee, the use of your credit history to determine your insurance premium is permissible.
 It may be used to determine your payment options, be them monthly, quarterly, or having to pay the entire premium at once.
 Your history may also be used by insurance companies to create an "insurance risk score".
-This score is used as a factor in determining your auto insurance rates.
+This score is used as a factor in determining your car insurance rates.

 Pay your bills on time and try to improve your score if it is less than ideal.
 In doing so, you are helping to improve your credit history in the long run and you may save money on your car insurance premium.